The College supports research into areas of priority for both patients and clinicians

 - how can we improve communication between the teams looking after patients throughout their surgical journey?

-Representatives from 23 partner organisations (13 multidisciplinary professional societies and 10 patient groups) were involved in chosing the ten most important research topics for the specialty of anaesthesia and perioperative care.
+Representatives from 23 partner organisations (13 multidisciplinary professional societies and 10 patient groups) were involved in choosing the ten most important research topics for the specialty of anaesthesia and perioperative care.

 The 'professional' stakeholder organisations included the two main anaesthetic professional organisations (The College and the Association of Anaesthetists), anaesthetic specialist societies, as well as the Royal College of Surgeons of England and various organisations representing other healthcare professionals involved in perioperative care delivery.
 Between them these professional organisations represent over 40,000 members.